vsn530/react-coding-excercise/README.md

 - Add a "router" library to handle the page changes (https://create-react-app.dev/docs/adding-a-router)
 - Use some stateless components for data display
 - Using local state to hold the updated items
-- Use basic CSS to make the components look good (nothing crazy, but just somewhat presentable)
+- Use CSS to make the components look good (nothing crazy, but just somewhat presentable)
 - Have at least 75% unit test coverage (`npm run coverage`)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).